tking/JSTUN/README.md

 How does it work?
 -----------------
-STUN is described in RFC 3489.
+STUN is described in RFC 3489 and RFC 5389.

 A STUN server is running on jstun.javawi.de:3478.

 Just invoke "java -cp jstun-0.7.4.jar:slf4j-api-1.5.6.jar:slf4j-jdk14-1.5.6.jar de.javawi.jstun.test.demo.DiscoveryTestDemo" or use the de.javawi.jstun.test.demo.DiscoveryTest and de.javawi.jstun.test.demo.BindingLifetimeTest classes in order to start the STUN client.